industriousone/industrious-todo/README.md

 An Industrious One take on the canonical to-do list example application.

-I use this one to demonstrate how to use the various Industrious packages together in something resembling a real world application.
-It also makes a nice sandbox for experimenting with new approaches and ideas; you'll catch me playing here from time to time.
+I'm using this one to demonstrate the various Industrious packages together in something resembling a real world application.
+It also makes a nice sandbox for experimenting with new approaches and ideas; you'll catch me playing here from time to time (currently toying with a new state-based navigation approach).
 I've tried to architect it as I would any "real" application to make it a meaningful testbed.

 This current iteration is a "plain" MVVM approach using mutable model objects.
 Once I have everything working to my liking I'll introduce a [Redux](https://redux.js.org)-style unidirectional data flow with immutable objects.
 (I'm taking this approach to verify that the support libraries work property with both mutable and immutable objects.)
-I'm also experiementing with different approaches to state-based navigation controllers.

 The Industrious packages in use so far (I have a few more on the way) include: